Adepts-Of-0xCC/blog/_posts/NoVNC-phishing/2022-09-09-NoVNC-phishing.md

     main()
 ```

-As you can see, the script is just a rip off from [this post](https://www.thepythoncode.com/article/extract-chrome-cookies-python) where the author of EvilNoVNC just deleted the part where the decryption of the cookie is done __:facepalm:__.
+As you can see, the script is just a rip off from [this post](https://www.thepythoncode.com/article/extract-chrome-cookies-python), but the author of EvilnoVNC deleted the part where the cookies are decrypted __:facepalm:__.
 <figure>
 <img src="/NoVNC-phishing/sqlite.jpeg" alt="The cookies that you never will see">
 <figcaption>